-Heyman was still in junior high school when he achieved his first taste of rock ’n’ roll notoriety as drummer with the fabled garage band The Doughboys, whose raucous live sets won them a rabid following in the New York/New Jersey area during the second half of the 1960s.
+The lifelong passion for music is what’s driven Heyman since his days growing up in Plainfield, New Jersey.
+He began playing drums at the age of seven and was proficient on guitar and piano by his teens.
+By then, he had already begun writing songs.
+He has developed a versatile singing voice, which can range from sweet crooning balladeering to balls-to-the-wall rock’n’roll wailing.
+RXH was still in junior high school when he achieved his first taste of rock ’n’ roll notoriety as drummer with fabled garage band The Doughboys, whose raucous live sets won them a rabid following in the New York/New Jersey area during the second half of the 1960s.
 The Doughboys recorded a pair of singles for the Bell label, made multiple appearances on the local TV show Disc-O-Teen (emceed by legendary horror-show host Zacherle), shared stages with the likes of the Beach Boys, the Buckinghams, Neil Diamond and the Syndicate of Sound, and served as the house band at the Café Wha? in Greenwich Village during the summer of 1968.

 By the time Heyman reemerged as a solo artist in the late 1980s, he’d matured into a singularly distinctive songwriter with an uncanny ability to channel his vintage rock ’n’ roll influences into tunes that are both infectiously catchy and emotionally resonant.
 Those qualities were prominent on his self-released, home-recorded efforts Actual Size and Living Room!!
 Both generated considerable critical positive press and music-industry word of mouth, leading to a major-label deal with Sire/Warner Bros., which released the widely acclaimed Hey Man! in 1991.

-When he hasn’t been writing and recording his own material, Heyman has also found time to work with an array of other artists over the years, including several of his musical heroes.
+Besides working as a solo artist and with the Doughboys RXH has performed with a wide array of other artists over the years, including several of musical heroes.
 He’s played drums behind Beach Boys mastermind Brian Wilson, seminal guitar icon Link Wray, Left Banke leader Michael Brown and beloved indie troubadour Jonathan Richman.
-He also served as guitarist in Shangri-Las lead singer Mary Weiss’ band during her recent comeback, and played keyboards with soul legend Ben E. King.
+He also served as guitarist in Shangri-Las lead singer Mary Weiss’ band during her recent comeback and played keyboards with soul legend Ben E. King.